spagnuolocarmine/playground-mpi/README.md

 # Book outline

 1. Introduction.
 A brief introduction to distributed computing using distributed memory paradigm and MPI.
+    - Let's start to have fun with MPI
     - What is distributed computing?
     - Take the first steps, Hello world
     - The OpenMPI Architecture